-In accordance with FASB ASC 280, Segment Reporting, Nautilus determined that it has two operating segments as of December 31, 2016 - Direct and Retail.
+In accordance with FASB ASC 280, Segment Reporting, we determined that we have two operating segments - Direct and Retail.
+There have been no changes in our operating segments during the year ended December 31, 2017.

 We evaluate performance using several factors, of which the primary financial measures are net sales and reportable segment contribution.
 Contribution is the measure of profit or loss, defined as net sales less product costs and directly attributable expenses.
 Directly attributable expenses include selling and marketing expenses, general and administrative expenses, and research and development expenses that are directly related to segment operations.
 Segment assets are those directly assigned to an operating segment's operations, primarily accounts receivable, inventories, goodwill and other intangible assets.
 Unallocated assets primarily include cash and cash equivalents, available-for-sale securities, derivative securities, shared information technology infrastructure, distribution centers, corporate headquarters, prepaids and other current assets, deferred income tax assets and other assets.
 Capital expenditures directly attributable to the Direct and Retail segments were not significant in any period.